riturajkaushik/unity_games/README.md

 # Unity Games

-**Some fun projects done as a part of testing Unity for game development**
+**Some fun projects done as a part of testing Unity for game development and integrating AI**

 * Basic obstacle game (Work in progress)